hmsrepo1982/spring-boot-jwt-sec-sample/README.md

 Authorization Stratergies

-- Session Token
+- Session Token - Reference Tokens
-- JWT
+- JWT - Value Tokens.
+Contains complete Information with Signature.

 1. Http being Stateless wont remember what is previous request is.
 What are the implications.
 2. Rendering any page from web server - send URL and who am i.
 Each request needs this information.